 “If you date too soon when you’re too wounded, I promise you horrific things will happen.
 You’re going to be even more heartbroken if that new person plays with you or dumps you or ghosts you,” she says.
-(Also, beware of these gaslighting phrases that are red flags.)
+(Also, beware of these six red flags that someone has commitment issues.)

 Write about it

 Writing can help people deal with traumatic experiences because it helps them organize and articulate their emotions, Lewandowski notes.
 In a TEDx Talk led by Lewandowski, he discussed a study where a group of people vented about the negative aspects of their breakups while another focused on the benefits of the breakup.

 “No breakup is 100 percent negative, nor is it 100 percent positive.
 But a lot of times when we’re hurt, it’s really easy to focus on the hurt, and we forget to focus on some of the positives,” he explains.